 Should an employee disagree with the issues stated in the form, he or she can decline to append their signature.
 In such a situation, the management can write that the employee refused to sign the form and indicate their reasons.

 There are certain labor laws that will require an employer to first notify the employee of their inappropriate actions before taking harsh disciplinary action.
-Therefore, in order to document the dismissal process, it’s imperative that you provide an Employee Warning Form.
+Therefore, in order to document the dismissal process, it’s imperative that you provide an Employee Warning Notice Form.